GoogleChrome/web.dev/src/site/content/en/blog/goibibo-case-study/index.md

 ---
-title: How Goibibo improved their PWA conversion rates by 60%
+title: How Goibibo's PWA improved conversions by 60%
 subhead: Bridging the gap between web and iOS/Android experiences to delight users.
 date: 2020-09-29
 # hero: TODO